indianpoptart/Parks-and-Recreation/README.md

 The Parks and Rec  source code is released under the [MIT License](https://github.com/indianpoptart/Parks-and-Recreation/blob/master/LICENSE).

-While it is not strictly forbidden by the license, I would greatly appreciate it if you didn't redistribute this app exactly the way it is in the App Store.
+While it is not strictly forbidden by the license, I would greatly appreciate it if you didn't redistribute this app exactly the way it is in the Play Store.
 There's nothing stopping you, but please don't do it.

 ## 3rd Party API's